Your resource to make physics teaching relevant to real world contexts.

 In this website you will find:

-- articles that clearly explain the physics concepts in a real world context
+- overviews that clearly explain the physics concepts in a real world context

 - lecture notes in the form of power point presentations

 - data sheets with realistic numbers and information

 - problem sets and exam questions that would interest students (including solutions)

 - take-home experiments that can be done by students or by teachers as demonstrations in class